-Work is also under process to develop the infrastructure of the lube oil factor and rehabilitate of its floor, and it is planned to purchase a modern cranes and handling equipment for lube oil and to purchase additional freight cars to improve the service of distributing goods to customers.
+Work is currently underway to modernize the infrastructure of the mineral oil factory and rehabilitate its floor.
+It is planned to purchase cranes and modern handling equipment for mineral oils, and to purchase additional shipping vehicles to improve the goods distribution service to customers.